geoserver/geoserver-history/src/release/README.txt

 GeoServer 1.6.4b
 ---------------
-This release is based off of Geotools 2.4.4 and fixes the following issue: http://jira.codehaus.org/browse/GEOS-1942
+This release is based off of GeoTools 2.4.4 and fixes the following issue: http://jira.codehaus.org/browse/GEOS-1942